svmiller/svmiller.github.io/_posts/2020-04-07-post-estimation-simulation-trump-vote-midwest.md

              data = Data, na.action=na.exclude,family=binomial(link="logit"))
 ```

 Now, let's create a hypothetical set of observations for which we wanted a quantity of interest.
 Here's one: for `M3`, what is the likelihood of voting for Donald Trump for a typical white male who is a born-again Christian versus a typical white male who is *not* a born-again Christian.
-The `data_grid()` function from `modelr` will help us with this.
+The `data_grid()` function from `{modelr}` will help us with this.

 ```r